leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 **Update** The post topic and layout grew out of my control and present more or less chaotic nature of my thought flow.
-I've tried to concentrate the post around the following topics: general overview, things I liked, things I disliked, what would I do in next project, other options on the table...
+I've tried to concentrate the post around the following topics: general overview, things I liked, things I disliked, what would I do in next project, other options on the table, etc.
 Hopefully you can make sense out of it.

 Given the length, here's a helpful table of contents.